Psychology Department's Graduate Programs of Study

 Clinical Psychology PhD Program: The clinical psychology PhD program provides concentrated faculty mentoring and supervision in a supportive learning environment.
 The curriculum contextualizes clinical science and applications within a broader social-ecological or community perspective and provides practicum experiences that closely parallel seminar course work.

-The following core faculty within the clinical program are open to taking new students for the Fall of 2023: Brendan Clark, Jennifer Demers, Rachael Goodman-Williams, and Samantha Slade.
+The following core faculty within the clinical program are open to taking new students for the Fall of 2024: Nabiha Chaudhary, Brendan Clark, Rene Patrick, and Samantha Slade.
+Any interviews will be conducted virtually.

 Community Psychology PhD Program: Community psychology graduates gain theoretical foundations in psychology which provide the basis for community research and practice including the social, developmental, biological, and cognitive foundations of psychology.
 Students can expect to gain community-based skills in the 18 Competencies of Community.